Infradevandops/NAMASKAH.APP/README.md

 **Enterprise-grade communication platform** combining SMS verification, AI-powered messaging, real-time chat, and comprehensive user management in a modern, scalable architecture.

-> **🎯 TL;DR**: CumApp is a complete communication platform that starts with SMS verification and grows into a full enterprise communication suite.
+> **🎯 TL;DR**: Namaskah.App is a complete communication platform that starts with SMS verification and grows into a full enterprise communication suite.
 Built with React + FastAPI, it's production-ready, AI-powered, and designed to scale from startup to enterprise.

 ---